sharkman424/sds322_team4/readme.md

 # Short Description

-Assess the heating / cooling load requirements of buildings as a function of various building requirements
+We want to assess the heating and cooling load of buildings as a function of various building parameters.

-Conduct a regression analysis to predict the heating / cooling load requirements of buildings based on building parameters such as glazing area, the glazing area distribution, and the orientation, amongst others.
+We will conduct a regression analysis to predict the heating and cooling load of buildings in order to identify which building parameters influence them the most.

 # Project Goals